 The Parsha in a Nutshell

 Our parsha begins with Yehuda’s emotional speech to the viceroy of Egypt, pleading for Binyamin to be set free.
-Yehuda even asked to switch places with Binyamin and become the prisoner instead.
-Then the viceroy finally revealed that he was actually their brother Yosef.
-The brothers were shocked by this twist in their story, and Yosef told them not worry that he might still be angry with them for selling him as a slave all those years ago.
-He explained that this was always God’s plan, and that everything had turned out okay for him.
-All twelve brothers came close together and hugged.
+Yehuda even asks to switch places with Binyamin and become the prisoner instead of him.
+Then the viceroy finally revealed that he is actually their brother Yosef.
+The brothers are shocked by this twist in their story, and Yosef tells them not worry that he might still be angry with them for selling him as a slave all those years ago.
+He explains that this has always been God’s plan, and that everything has turned out okay for him.
+All twelve brothers come close together and embrace.

-Both Pharaoh and Yosef then gave them many presents, and the brothers returned to Yaakov their father in the Land of Canaan to tell him the news that his beloved son Yosef was still alive.
-Yaakov gathered the entire family together, and they travelled to Egypt, seventy people in all.
+Both Pharaoh and Yosef then give them many presents, and the brothers return to Yaacov, their father, in the Land of Canaan to tell him the news that his beloved son Yosef is still alive.
+Yaacov gathers the entire family together, and they travel to Egypt, seventy people in all.

 Finally, the family is reunited.
 They settle in an area called Goshen, in Egypt, and the family of Bnei Yisrael continues to grow and grow.

 Question to Ponder

 How was it comforting to his brothers when Yosef told them this was always God’s plan?

 The Core Idea